Materialization of delivered data¶

 Using Iterators¶

-Return iterators instead of materialized arrays to avoid loading too much data into memory.
-Requires dask=False (default).
-Example with loading 10,000 events per chunk:
+Iterators are returned instead of materialized arrays to avoid loading excessive data into memory.
+This option requires dask=False (the default).
+The following example loads 10,000 events per chunk:

 iterables = to_awk(deliver(spec), iterator=True, step_size=10000)